mfmpc/Trifecta/README.md

 ./multi-replicated-bin-party -I -p 2 rc_adder
 ```

 in separate terminals.
-To run on separate machines run the same command on each host with ``` --ip-file-name Player-Data/ip-file ``` where ip-file is as described in [Compilation](#compilation).
+To run on separate machines,  the same command on each host with ``` --ip-file-name Player-Data/ip-file ``` where ip-file is as described in [Compilation](#compilation).
+The ```-I``` flag prompts the user for inputs in an interactive mode.
+Omit this flag to read inputs from ``` Player-Data/Input-P<party number>-0 ``` in text format.

+We have provided our depth-optimized circuits using multi-fan-in AND gates for multiple functionalities in ``` Programs/Circuits ```.
+Follow the same instructions to compile and run a new computation by simply substituting the circuit in the source code with the desired one and adjusting the input bit-length.
+You can find more examples and template programs in ``` Programs/Source ```.

+# Docker